 You can Dispute Credit Inquires on your Report

-Yes, you can dispute hard inquires on your credit report.
+Hard inquiries stay on your credit report for 24 months.
+They will affect your credit score for 12 months.
+But, you can dispute hard inquires on your credit report and have them removed.
 Call the credit bureaus to dispute inquiries, the creditor has to verify you authorized them to pull your credit.
 Inquires aren’t often removed but I have seen a couple removed from credit reports before so it’s worth a shot.

 Get added as an authorized user

 An authorized user means you are authorized to use the account.
 Authorized users can have their own card with their name on it to make purchases.
 However, authorized users are not the primary account holder, authorized users are liable if the account goes to default.
 Authorized users also reap the benefits of a positive account with good payment history.